 Travel within Tibet and Transportation

 Travel within Tibet is mainly by motor vehicle or by trekking.
 The only train service that started recently connects Lhasa via Golmud to other main cities.
-The other airports in Nyingchi and Chamdo do not function as commercial airport at this time.
-Trekking, motor ride, motor biking and mountain biking are the ways to get around in Tibet.
+The other airports in Nyingchi and Chamdo do not function as the commercial airports at this time.
+Trekking, motor ride, motorbiking and mountain biking are the ways to get around in Tibet.

 Depending on the group size, route and road conditions, we can provide excellent transport service of a wide variety.
-For a travel itinerary that involves rough road driving, off road excursions, it is best to use large SUVs like 4WD Toyota Land Cruiser of 4500/80 models or with similar features found in Mitsubishi and Nissan.
-Sedan cars, smaller and medium size Vans like Toyota Hiace, Coasters, Ford, Tempo are available for small groups and for travel in decent road condition.
+For a travel itinerary that involves rough road driving, off-road excursions, it is best to use large SUVs like 4WD Toyota Land Cruiser of 4500/80 models or with similar features found in Mitsubishi and Nissan.
+Sedan cars, smaller and medium-size Vans like Toyota Hiace, Coasters, Ford, Tempo are available for small groups and for travel in decent road conditions.
 Large buses are available for larger groups.
 Most travelers with us to Tibet have been individuals, doing many off the beaten road travels and hence we tend to use 4WD 4500 Toyota Land Cruiser.

 Money & Exchange

-Chinese currency is called Renmibi (RMB) or widely known as Chinese Yuan.
+Chinese currency is called Renmibi (RMB) or widely known as the Chinese Yuan.
 While in China - Tibet, it is always practical to pay in local currency.
 US dollars, Japanese Yen, Euro and Sterling Pounds including other convertible currencies can be exchanged in the "Bank of China" while in TAR.
-The 4 to 5 star hotels also provide money exchange facility.
-Credit cards are accepted only at major banks, hotels, restaurants and big business houses.
+The 4 to 5-star hotels also provide a money exchange facility.
+Credit cards are accepted only at major banks, hotels, restaurants, and big business houses.
 This is changing rapidly.

 Go to Tibet for an adventure and not for a Luxury

-Main cities like Lhasa, Gyantse, Tsedang, Shigatse in TAR have selection of relatively good hotels with at least a 4 star category.
+Main cities like Lhasa, Gyantse, Tsedang, Shigatse in TAR have a selection of relatively good hotels with at least a 4-star category.
 In Xinning, Gyalthang ( Zhongdian), Yushu and larger towns in greater Tibetan areas outside of TAR have 4-5 star hotels and some resorts.
 In smaller towns, the hotels are more basic.
 Further in villages, the accommodations with pictures, description, amenities and traveler's reviews.